orcephrye/PyLinuxDiagnosticToolKit/README.md

 **Modules:**

+---

+Currently, there are only 'LinuxModulse' which contain 'CommandModules', 'OtherModules', and 'ProgramModules'.
+Eventually These will be reorganized once Windows is supported.
 Currently, there are only 'LinuxModulse' which contain 'CommandModules' and 'ProgramModules'.
 Eventually These will be reorganized once Windows is supported.